Nearctic realm: Flora and fauna endemic to the Nearctic

-One bird family, the wrentits (Timaliinae), is endemic to the Nearctic region.
-The Holarctic has four endemic families: divers (Gaviidae), grouse (Tetraoninae), auks (Alcidae), and the waxwings (Bombycillidae).
+Two mammal families are endemic to the Nearctic, the pronghorns (Antilocapridae) and the mountain beaver (Aplodontiidae).
+The Holarctic has four endemic families of birds: divers (Gaviidae), grouse (Tetraoninae), auks (Alcidae), and the waxwings (Bombycillidae).
 The scarab beetle families Pleocomidae and Diphyllostomatidae (Coleoptera) are also endemic to the Nearctic.
 The fly species Cynomya cadaverina is also found in high numbers in this area.